Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 - Reduce the impact that bursts of traffic can have on Azure SQL
 - Improve service availability by reducing database scaling events

-The caching process begins when the web app starts as we connect to the cache and register it with the ASP.NET Core dependency injection container.
+The caching process begins when the web app starts.
+As the app starts it connects to the cache and registers with the ASP.NET Core dependency injection container.
 You can see this in Startup.cs

 ```cs